state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 cybergis-script-init-rogue.sh prod gems
 ```

 Next, install GeoNode and the custom components, such as MapLoom.
 This step will take the most time to execute, at least 5 minutes... even on m3.xlarge AWS instances.
-Chef will download and install all remaining dependencies before install GeoNode itself.
+Chef will download and install all remaining dependencies before installing GeoNode itself.

 Do **not** forget to include the fully qualified domain name (including subdomains) for the **fqdn** parameter, such as hiu-maps.net or example.com.
 Do **not** include a port, protocol, or context path.